Mood moss (Dicranum scoparium) is a great terrarium plant to have in an enclosure with or without animals.

 Frequently Asked Questions

 No, Mood Moss (Dicranum scoparium) does not spread.
-It is a type of moss which is slow growing and typically only grows up to 6 inches in height.
+It is a type of acrocarpous moss that is slow growing and typically only grows up to 6 inches in height.
 It requires a damp, low–light environment to thrive and must be regularly watered.

 Mood moss (Dicranum scoparium) typically grows in clumps 1–4 inches (2.5–10 cm) tall.